Business (Team Entrepreneurship) (with Foundation Year)

 - Baccalaureate IB: No specific subjects required.

-Students who expect to achieve a higher tariff score may also be interested in our BA(Hons) Business (Team Entrepreneurship) course.
+If you think you'll achieve a higher tariff score, you may be interested in our BA(Hons) Business (Team Entrepreneurship) course.

 How to apply